utilmeta/utype/docs/en/guide/cls.md

 The declared fields are

-*  `name`: Declares only type `str`, which is a required parameter
+* `name`:  only with type `str`, which is a required parameter
-*  `age`: The type is `int` declared, and the default value 0 is declared.
-It is an optional parameter.
-If it is not passed in, the default value 0 will be used as the field value in the instance.
+* `age`: declared `int` type , and default value 0. which makes It an optional parameter.
+If not passed in, the default value 0 will be used as the field value in the instance.

 However, in addition to the type and default value, a field often needs to be configured with other behaviors, so the following usage is needed.

-### Configure the Field field
+### Configure Field
-Field can configure more rich behaviors for a field.
-You only need to use an instance of the Field class as the attribute value/default value of the field to obtain the field configuration declared in its parameters.
+in utype, `Field` can be used to configure the behaviors for a field.
 The following examples show the usage of some common Field configurations.
-We still use the data structure of the article as an example.
 ```python
 from utype import Schema, Field
 from datetime import datetime